A gaseous RICH detector for SiD or ILD: Resolution contributions to the Cherenkov angle measurement

 \subsection{Total Cherenkov angle resolution, including all errors}

 Table~\ref{tab:RICH_errors} shows the contributions to the final Cherenkov angle error for several dip angles and particle momenta, neglecting systematics errors.
 The final error is calculated assuming tracking error contributions of \unit[0.3]{mrad} as well as \unit[0.1]{mrad}.
-For the latter --- a very optimistic case --- one can see that the $\pi$/$K$ separation at \unit[50]{GeV} will exceed $4\sigma$ for $\theta_\textrm{dip} = 4^\circ$ and $4.6\sigma$ for $\theta_\textrm{dip} = 40^\circ$.
-Incidentally, the SiD detector is supposed to have a tracking error of \unit[0.1]{mrad}; therefore, our compact RICH is a good match for SiD.
+For the latter --- a very optimistic case --- one can see that the $\pi$/$K$ separation at \unit[50]{\GeVc} will exceed $4\sigma$ for $\theta_\textrm{dip} = 4^\circ$ and $4.6\sigma$ for $\theta_\textrm{dip} = 40^\circ$.
+Incidentally, the SiD detector’s tracking error may approach a value of \unit[$\sim$0.1]{mrad};\footnote{Private communication with the SiD group.} therefore, our compact RICH is a good match for SiD.